 LambdaScrapers Kodi Latest Updates

-The latest version of LambdaScrapers is v1.5.3 from October 17th.
-The following changes have been made:
+The latest version of LambdaScrapers is v126.96.36.199 from January.
+The following changes were made:

 - Scrapers fixed/updated:

 A previous version of LambdaScrapers was v1.4 from October 8th, 2018.
-After the initial creation of the module, the following improvements have been made:
+After the initial creation of the module, the following improvements were made:

 - Settings have been added and providers can now be enabled or disabled